NOAA-RDHPCS/noaa-rdhpcs.github.io/source/queue_policy/policies.rst

    such commands to monitor your file space space usage, especially from the top of your project level directory.

-For more information about project, see :doc:`Slurm </slurm/index>`
+For more information about projects, see :doc:`Slurm </slurm/index>`

 General Parallel File System (GPFS)